62firelight/OfficeMania/OfficeManiaPresentation/Readme.txt

 • Cameron Bradley
 • Yashree Sharma

-Office Mania is a lighthearted top-down shooter where you play as an office worker who is tired of being overworked and underpaid at your company.
+Office Mania is a lighthearted top-down shooter inspired by the Daredevil TV show where you play as an office worker who is tired of being overworked and underpaid at your company.
 Finally deciding enough is enough, you decide to go on a rampage to expose the boss and his company for all their wrong doings.
 You have no guns of your own, but you can pick up and throw objects at enemies -- the entire office is your playground!

 Controls
 • WASD moves the player